CZ Loko: HybridShunter 400

 The HybridShunter 400 is a battery-electric shunting locomotive, first produced in 2019.
 A two axle locomotive, mainly powered by batteries, which have an estimated life of 24 to 48 hours.
 The Loco is also fitted with a 44KW Caterpillar to be used as a backup.

 EFIShunter Range

 The EFFIShunter range are CZ Loko's diesel shunting locomotives.
 The 300 is the smallest locomotive on offer, with the 600, 1000, and 1600 offering higher levels of power, giving 563KW, 895KW, and 1550KW respectively.
 There is also the C30-M available, a heavy duty version of the 1600 built for 1520mm gauge.

 Other services

-The company is also known for its modernisation of locomotives, such as former ČD Brejlovec locomotives, ČD Class 750 and ČD Class 753, which have been refurbished for Czech, Italian, Slovakian, and Hungarian operators.
+The company is also known for its modernisation of locomotives, such as former ČD Brejlovec locomotives, ČD Class 750 and ČD Class 753, which have been refurbished for Czech, Italian, Slovak, and Hungarian operators.
 The company has also modernised other former ČD locomotives, such as the ČD Class 740 and ČD Class 742.